 Sale date ≤ 1 year after transfer date

-There are considerations to be made when determining whether income is compensatory or a capital gain.
-For example, a company sets up an ESPP, and an employee purchased a stock.
-The employee had money deducted (after taxes) from each paycheck, using the money to buy shares in the company's stock—and then sold it a few months later.
+A few factors determine whether income is compensatory or a capital gain.
+Let's say that a company sets up an ESPP.
+A worker purchases a stock.
+The worker had money deducted (after taxes) from each paycheck.
+They used the money to buy shares.
+Then they sold the shares a few months later.

-This is where some distinctions have to be made.
-If the employee purchased the stock at a discount, the discount is counted as compensation income when the shares are sold.
+The discount is compensation income if the employee purchased the stock at a discount.
 The increase or decrease in the value of the shares is counted as capital gains income.
-While this has a whole host of implications, it's important to know how to measure compensation income.
+This has a whole host of implications.

-For instance, an employee acquired one share of XYZ stock for $85.
-On that day, XYZ stock was worth $100 per share.
-Since the purchase price was less than the market value, there was a 15% discount.
-If they were to sell their one share of XYZ for $125, they earn $40 on this investment—the sale price of $125, minus $85 paid for the stock.
-This $40 of income is separated into two components: compensation income and capital gains.
+A worker might acquire one share of XYZ stock for $85.
+This stock was worth $100 per share on that day.
+The purchase price was less than the market value so there was a 15% discount.
+They would earn $40 if they were to sell their one share of XYZ for $125: the sale price of $125 minus the $85 paid for the stock.
+This $40 is separated into compensation income and capital gains.

-In this case, compensation income is the dollar amount of income an employee saved by purchasing a stock at a discount.
+Compensation income is the dollar amount of income a worker saved by buying a stock at a discount.

-If you know the compensation income, then you can get an accurate calculation of basis (the amount originally paid for the stock).
-Then you'll be in a position to put the right numbers on your tax return.
+You can get an accurate basis (the amount originally paid for the stock) if you know the compensation income.
+Then you can put the correct numbers on your tax return.

-There are three formulas for measuring compensation income.
-The formulas used depend on whether there is a qualifying disposition or a non-qualifying disposition.
+You can measure compensation income in three ways.
+The one you use will depend on whether there's a qualifying disposition or a non-qualifying disposition.

-The first formula takes the fair market value (FMV) of the stock on the date the option was granted (dg) and subtracts the price paid to exercise the option (P).
+The first method takes the fair market value (FMV) of the stock on the date the option was granted (dg).
+It subtracts the price paid to exercise the option (P): FMVdg minus P.

-The second one takes the fair market value of the stock on the date the stock was sold (ds) and subtracts the price paid to exercise the option.
+The second takes the fair market value of the stock on the date the stock was sold (ds).
+It subtracts the price paid to exercise the option: FMVds minus P.

-The third formula takes the fair market value of the stock on the date the option was exercised (de) and subtracts the price paid to exercise the option.
+The third method takes the fair market value of the stock on the date the option was exercised (de).
+It subtracts the price paid to exercise the option: FMVde minus P.

 Most of this data is found on Form 3922.
-Employers prepare this form and issue it to their employees whenever stock is transferred under an employee stock purchase plan.
-However, the fair market value on the date the client sold the stock is not on the form.
+Employers prepare this form and issue it to their workers whenever stock is transferred under an ESPP.
+The fair market value on the date the client sold the stock is not on the form.

-This is because Form 3922 is prepared and issued when the ESPP shares are transferred to the employee, which is needed for formula two, above.
+Form 3922 is needed for the second formula.
 The fair market value of the stock on the date sold will show up on the Form 1099-B from the brokerage.

 Working With Form 3922

-Companies issue Form 3922 to their employees detailing information relating to the transfer of stock under an employee stock purchase plan.
-Form 3922 contains most of the data points we need to run any calculations relating to the ESPP shares.
+Form 3922 is the "Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c)."
+Companies issue this form to their workers showing information about the transfer of stock under an ESPP.
+It contains most of the data you'll need to run any calculations for ESPP shares.

-Form 3922 has the information needed to calculate a person's compensation income, basis, and qualifying holding period in the ESPP shares.
-The only piece of information that Form 3922 does not have is the selling price for the ESPP shares.
+The form includes the information needed to figure a person's compensation income, basis, and qualifying holding period in the ESPP shares.
+But Form 3922 does not include the selling price for the shares.

 Basic ESPP Math using Form 3922

-The determine the date the ESPP shares turn from non-qualifying to qualifying, use the later of two dates:
+Use the latter of two dates to determine the date the ESPP shares turn from non-qualifying to qualifying:

-Compensation income on a qualifying disposition is the lower of two formulas:
+Compensation income on a qualifying disposition is the lesser result of two methods:

-Compensation income on a non-qualifying disposition is calculated by using this formula:
+Compensation income on a non-qualifying disposition is calculated by this method:

-Using the formulas above to determine compensation income, the income is taxed using ordinary tax rates, which currently range from 10% to 37%.
+The income is taxed using ordinary tax rates using these formulas to determine compensation income.
+The rates range from 10% to 37% as of 2021.
 This is used for both qualifying and non-qualifying dispositions.

-Capital gains or losses are determined in the same manner for qualifying and non-qualifying dispositions.
-Gain is the difference between the proceeds you received from selling the stock and your basis in the stock:
+Capital gains or losses are figured in the same way for qualifying and non-qualifying dispositions.
+The gain is the difference between the proceeds you received from selling the stock and your basis in the stock:

-If the employee paid the full price for the stock, there is no compensation income, because there was no discount.
+There's no compensation income if the worker paid full price for the stock because there was no discount.
 Gain or loss is calculated as above.
-But if there is no compensation income, the formula simplifies:
+But the method simplifies if there's no compensation income:

 Gains on long-term holdings are taxed at special long-term capital gains tax rates of 0%, 15%, or 20%.
 Gains may also be subject to the 3.8% surtax on investment income.